VilleKrumlinde/zgameeditor/Docs/SteeringBehaviour.md

 @dd A value giving this behaviour a weight.
 The force of each behaviour is multiplied with this value.
 Use for fine-tuning the effect of each behaviour.

 @dt Expression
-@dd When Kind is "Expression", this expression calculates a steer vector.
+@dd When Kind is "Expression", this @ref ScriptingLanguage "expression" calculates a steer vector.
+Value of this property is specified in @ref CodeEditor "Code editor".
 The special property "OutVector" is to be set by the expression.
 The keyword "this" refers to this SteeringBehaviour component.
 Example:

     this.OutVector.X = 0.5; this.OutVector.Y=0.5;